Purchase UMD Honey

 Due to COVID-19, pick up of honey orders will be arranged by contacting Eric at email@example.com.

-Our 2021 sale dates are set for January and will take place at the Plant Sciences Loading dock.
+Our 2021 sales take place at the Plant Sciences Loading dock.
 We will sell honey each month with the specific times listed here as we update.

 For those orders of $75 or more, if the dates or times above do not work for you, please contact us to find a more convenient pickup time.